 The Art of Delegation for Managers

 The answer to that question is what transforms some of your tasks from “to-do” to “to be done by someone else.”
 Your greatest skills should be coaching, teaching, business analysis, and decision making, not doing tasks someone else could do just as well.
-Based on your job task analysis, make some decisions about delegation.
+Analyze the tasks on your list to make some decisions about delegation.
 Who will do what?
 This process does more than relieve you of some mundane responsibilities and free up time — it’s a key element to becoming a successful leader.

 Effective Delegation Steps